Bosworth99/10k_Portfolio/README.md

  - Complex view layer with React
  - Application state management with Redux
  - Route management with React-router
+ - Async API interactions with Redux-Thunk
+ - ES6 syntax, using a variety of features
  - React CSS modules with SCSS for crazy specificity
  - Responsive layout for mobile devices
- - Async API interactions with Redux-Thunk
- - Version control with Git
  - Unit testing with Mocha, Chai, and Enzyme
  - Asset and script compilation with Webpack
  - Hapi.js / Webpack-Dev-Server local development environment
  - NPM piping to keep Node up and running
+ - Version control with Git
- - Coherent editor linting with Atom and ESlint
+ - Realtime JS linting with Atom and ESlint

 ## Tooling
 This project started with research.
 My goal was to build the stack up from scratch